Aleosiss/rising_tides/ReadMe.md

 >- Voicework for each individual hero unit, as well as other characters
 >- New models/animations for armor, weapons, and map assets (and possibly faces)
->- High-quality 2D artwork (Producing Icons is possible ATM, but not much more)
+>- High-quality 2D artwork (Producing icons is possible ATM, but not much more)
 >- New enemy units, possible returns from EW

 ###### Current TODOs: